31mfmlogo

 Detailed information on accommodation possibilities and on how to get to the conference will be available here shortly.
 The mfm will be held at the University of Manchester's Core Technology Facility (this is the same place as was used for the 27mfm and 30mfm if you were at either of them).

-• the travel and directions page will available here shortly
+• the travel and directions page is available here

-• advice on where to stay in Manchester will be available here shortly
+• advice on where to stay in Manchester is available here

 • the conference fee costs: full rate: GBP225.00; reduced rate: GBP115.00